DavisPL-Teaching/189c-hw3/README.md

 a password satisfying all the cosntraints for each of the first 10 levels.
 The file contains further instructions.

-## RegEx Help
+## Getting help

+### Regex help

-A successful solution will rely on the Z3 API support for regular expressions.
+A successful solution will rely on the Z3 API support for regular expressions (Regex).
 We have include a file `regex_help.md` that provides some help with some of the available regular expression operators in Z3 that you may need to use.

+### ASCII table

+You will also need to reference the ASCII table to understand how certain chracters in a string are encoded.
+You can find an ASCII table online or in `ascii_table.txt`.

-## Hints
+### Hints

 If you get stuck, take a look at the `hints.md` file for some hints on how to proceed.

+### Piazza

+As always, please ask questions on Piazza or drop by office hours!